Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Conclusion

 \section{Conclusion}

-In this work, we introduced and tested \texttt{TaylorF2ecck}, a TaylorF2 family frequency-domain inspiral approximant implemented within the LALSuite framework.
-This model, influenced by Ref.~\cite{TGHH}, analytically describes gravitational waves from non-spinning compact binaries, incorporating eccentricity induced orbital, advance of periastron GW emission effects consistently to the 3PN order.
-Specifically, \texttt{TaylorF2ecck} incorporates ${\cal O}(e_0^2)$ contributions to the 3PN-accurate Fourier phases, while their amplitudes are at the quadrupolar order and with ${\cal O}(e_0)$ order accuracy.
+In this work, we introduced and tested \texttt{TaylorF2Ecck}, a \texttt{TaylorF2}-family frequency-domain inspiral approximant implemented in the \texttt{LALSuite} framework.
+This model, influenced by Ref.~\cite{TGHH}, analytically describes gravitational waves from non-spinning compact binaries and consistently incorporates orbital, advance of periastron, and gravitational-wave emission effects fully up to 3PN order.
+Specifically, \texttt{TaylorF2Ecck} incorporates ${\cal O}(e_0^2)$ contributions to the 3PN-accurate Fourier phases, with quadrupolar-order amplitudes accurate to ${\cal O}(e_0)$.